 Since the first grants were awarded in 2016...

-- Grants have been awarded in eight countries: Nigeria, Kenya, Somaliland, Sudan, The Gambia, Senegal, Mali and Burkina Faso
+- Grants have been awarded in nine countries: Nigeria, Kenya, Somaliland, Sudan, The Gambia, Senegal, Mali, Ethiopia and Burkina Faso

 - Seventeen travel grants have been awarded to activists, to ensure that grassroots activists play a central role in the global end FGM movement

 - 49 grantee organisations have been trained in child safeguarding, so they can work more effectively and responsibly in communities to end FGM